GitHubDevforme/CodeChallenge/README.md

  * tweets.txt - contain sample tweets.
  * run.sh - executable script that runs both python codes.
  * words_tweeted.py and median_unique.py are the two python code created by me.
+ * Both words_tweeted.py and median_unique.py takes two arguments for input.
+ * You can put the output file in any directory you choose.
+I put my under the tweet_output directory.

 And here's run.sh example